Do You Hear What I Hear?: Original

 "Do You Hear What I Hear?" was released shortly after Thanksgiving in 1962.
 The song was originally recorded for Mercury Records by the Harry Simeone Chorale, a group that had also popularized "The Little Drummer Boy", and released as part of the album The Wonderful Songs of Christmas with the Harry Simeone Chorale.
 As a 45 rpm single, it went on to sell more than a quarter-million copies during the 1962 Christmas holiday season.

-Bing Crosby made the song into a hit when he recorded his own version of it on October 21, 1963, with the record being released as a single on October 26.
+Bing Crosby made the song into a hit when he recorded his own version of it on October 21, 1963.
+Released as a single on October 26, it peaked at no. 2 in the Billboard Christmas Singles chart dated 28 December (behind "White Christmas" by Andy Williams).
 Crosby also performed the song on a Bob Hope Christmas television special on December 13 of that year.
 Over the years, Crosby's recording of the song has been widely played on the radio and has been available on numerous compilation Christmas albums and compact discs put out by Capitol Records.